-Hunters are now able to hunt on about 7,000 acres of private lands in Iowa, thanks to landowners who participate in the Iowa Hunting and Access (IHAP) program.
+Hunters are now able to hunt on almost 8,000 acres of private lands in Iowa, thanks to landowners who participate in the Iowa Hunting and Access (IHAP) program.
 Landowners receive funding and expertise for habitat improvements when they enroll in the program, and in turn allow public access to their land for hunting.

 Hunter Guidelines and TIPS for IHAP Tracts:

 - Hunt only on IHAP property.
 Do not walk or hunt on adjacent property.
 Allow a buffer around livestock and buildings.
 IHAP tracts are for walk-in hunting only.
 Do not enter properties with vehicles.
 Do not open gates.
 Park along the road or in areas designated as parking areas.
 Avoid stretching fences when crossing them.

 - IHAP tracts are for hunting only.
 Other activities such as target shooting, camping, horseback riding, or professional dog training are NOT included in the contracts and, therefore, are prohibited.